Morganamilo/paru/README.md

 - **Editing pkgbuilds**: When editing pkgbuilds, you can commit your changes to make them perminent.
 When the package is upgraded, git will try and merge your changes with upstream's.

+- **pkgbuild highlighting**: `bat` can optionally be installed to enable highlighting of pkgbuild printing during review.

 ## Examples

 `paru <target>` -- interactive search and install of `<target>`